 The first stage takes place long before you need to make a claim.
-It’s a really good idea to keep the receipts for any large purchases you make, whether that’s for a sofa or an expensive electronics system, and store them somewhere safe.
-That goes for online receipts too - you can print them off, or keep them somewhere that you will be able to access even if you no longer have your computer to hand, such as a special folder in your email.
+It’s a good idea to keep the receipts for any large purchases you make, whether that’s for a sofa or an expensive electronics system, and store them somewhere safe.
+That goes for online receipts, too - you can print them off or keep them somewhere that you will be able to access even if you no longer have your computer to hand, such as a folder in your email.

-Should these items be damaged or stolen and you need to claim for them on your policy, your case will be greatly helped if you can prove you actually owned them in the first place.
-Bank and credit card statements are also acceptable as well as any photos you have taken of items before and after the event.
+If these items are damaged or stolen and you need to claim for them on your policy, things can be easier if you can prove you owned them.

-Bear in mind that your policy will have a single item limit too, which is the maximum amount the insurer will pay out to replace a single item.
-This will typically be around £1,000-£1,500.
+Bear in mind that most insurance policies have a single item limit, too, which is the maximum amount the insurer will pay out to replace a single item.

 Deal with the emergency at hand